Hockey Two Line Pass

-Why was the two line pass rule implemented in the first place?
+Why was the two line pass rule added in the first place?

 Originally, the two line pass rule was implemented to prevent offensive players from cherry picking past the red line and being able to score too easily.
-However, this led to the game being excessively defensive and low scoring.
-Defenders used the rule to their advantage by crowding the neutral zone past the blue line but before the red line so that the other team had difficulty completing passes to players down the ice.
+However, this led to the game being excessively defensive and low-scoring.
+Defenders used the rule to their advantage by crowding the neutral zone so that the other team had difficulty completing passes to players down the ice.